-Central Almaty is an attractive, leafy city, with a large concentration of shops and restaurants,a dn some beautiful parks.
-Visitors can stroll down pedestrian streets like Arbat, visit the Presidential Palace and the National Museum, and see the colourful Zenkov Cathedran at Panfilov Park.
+Central Almaty is an attractive, leafy city, with a large concentration of shops and restaurants, and some beautiful parks.
+Many visit the Presidential Palace and the National Museum, and see the colourful Zenkov Cathedral at Panfilov Park.
 Most upscale shops are imitations of Western stores (with similar prices), but visitors will find bargains and a lively atmosphere at outdoor bazaars like Barakholka and the Green Market.

-Almaty is best-known to tourists as a paradise of winter sports.
+Almaty is best-known to tourists as a winter sport paradise.
 Excellent ski resorts like Chimbulak, Ak-Bulak, and Tabagan are located nearby, and activities like skiing, snowboarding, heli-skiing, and ice skating are popular pastimes.
 The Arasan Sauna Centre is a fun place to be in cold weather as well, and the saunas are filled with local holidaymakers.

 The mountain range offers year-round activities, so there's always something to do in Almaty.
 Travellers can go horseback riding at the stunning Kolsai Lakes, take the cable car up Koek Toebe to the amusement park at the top, swim in the enormous pools at the Eight Lakes Park Resort, go hiking in the red and orange Charyn Canyon, or take a picnic to the famous Tamgaly Petroglyphs.

 Become our Almaty Travel Expert

 We are looking for contributors for our Almaty travel guide.
 If you are a local, a regular traveller to Almaty or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 Intrepid Travel is one of the world's leading suppliers of small group adventures focused on getting off the beaten track and having real life experiences in Kazakhstan.